 Some leaders are natural risk-takers and don’t wait for opportunities.
 Instead, they go all out to create opportunities.
 They leverage modularity to mitigate the increased risks of strategic change.

-Digitized processes are facing difficulties keeping up with rapidly generating business ideas.
+Digitized processes are facing difficulties in keeping up with rapidly generating business ideas.
 Composable businesses enable executives to plan more substantial business changes frequently and to keep a closer eye on changing consumer needs.
 Organizations across industries can apply the following design concepts of composability to their business models, corporate business operations, and strategy.

 Although modularity is a familiar concept for application architects, the rise of citizen developers (democratization of technology) and fusion teams has thrown up new opportunities, requirements, and challenges.

 This democratization of technology delivery requires new processes (application development using no-code platforms).
 The focus on business-IT fusion teams shifts application modularity from technical APIs to business capabilities (and API products).
-This is where composable architecture can help organizations distribute responsibilities in a way that organically collaborates business units and IT teams.
+This is where composable architecture can help organizations distribute responsibilities in a way that organically collaborates with business units and IT teams.

 CxOs should look for the “moments of composability” and seize the opportunity they present.
 A change in the consumer attitude (societal), a pandemic like COVID-19, or a global recession (geopolitical) can all come under the bracket of these moments.
-When encountered with such adversities or opportunities, business leaders must either recognize the need for an immediate change in the organization or risk having the business falter or fail.
+When encountering such adversities or opportunities, business leaders must either recognize the need for an immediate change in the organization or risk having the business falter or fail.

 A composable business is an agile and flexible organization that builds and adapts its processes, services, and resources like building blocks, enabling rapid responses to changing market needs.